 This section assumes that you are using standard, shielded cell cables.
 This information does not depend of the length of the cables.
-This section does not apply to Low Impedance cables, which have fewer wires and different terminations.
-The last section of this Chapter describes connections made using a Low Impedance (Low Z) cable.

 The cell end of the standard cell cables terminates in a number of banana plugs and two pin jacks.
 Each termination comes with a removable alligator clip.
 Table 5-1 identifies the terminals of the cables.